Types of Facelifts

 4. Upper Facelift

 An upper facelift is an uncommon term for brow lift surgery.
-Addressing the upper face and positioning of the brows, a brow lift is another anti-aging facial plastic surgery.
+Addressing the upper face and positioning of the brows, a brow lift is another anti-aging facial cosmetic surgery.
 This type of facelift repositions the brows back into their natural and youthful position.
-The plastic surgeon then removes excess skin to smooth the forehead area.
+The facial cosmetic surgeon then removes excess skin to smooth the forehead area.
 Sometimes this can also have a positive effect on the upper eyelids.
 Patients do frequently undergo a facelift and brow lift together.
 Overall, a brow lift can help address wrinkles, sagging skin, and changes in the upper face due to aging.

 5. Lower Facelift